ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-ui).
 If your file share is shared with another account, delete the accessor bindings before you delete the share.
 Also, if the file share has a replica file share, you must remove the replication relationship.
 For more information, see [Remove the replication relationship in the UI](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=ui#fs-remove-replication-ui).

+If the file share has snapshots, those snapshots are deleted along with the file share.
+{: note}

 #### Deleting share bindings of a file share in the UI
 {: #delete-bindings-ui}